KatG33/Website/README.md

 ## How to Run This Project:
 1. Download the Project
-2. Navigate to the backend folder via 'cd backend' command
+2. In PowerShell window navigate to the backend folder via 'cd backend' command
 3. Create and activate a virtual environment via commands:
 'python -m venv venv' and then
  'source venv/bin/activate'